To determine if the concentration of calcium in your blood is at normal levels.

 Should I take a calcium supplement?

-A healthy diet should contain enough calcium, however some individuals do not take enough calcium in their diet and may consider a supplement.
-Calcium is particularly important in growing children, to maintain bone growth and in post-menopausal women who may develop low bone mass and be at risk of osteoporosis.
+A healthy diet should contain enough calcium, however some individuals do not take enough calcium in their diet and may need to consider supplementation.
+Calcium is particularly important in growing children, to maintain bone growth, and in post-menopausal women who may develop low bone mass and be at risk of osteoporosis.
 It is important to discuss with your doctor the risks and benefits of starting a supplement.

 -